 If you haven't already decarboxylated your cannabis, start with our decarboxylation guide — it's a required first step for any butter infusion.
+Not sure whether a machine is worth it for your batch size?
+Take the 60-second machine finder.

 What You Need